akka/akka/akka-docs/rst/scala/camel.rst

 .. includecode:: code/docs/camel/Producers.scala#ProducerTemplate

-For initiating a a two-way message exchange, one of the ``ProducerTemplate.request*`` methods must be used.
+For initiating a two-way message exchange, one of the ``ProducerTemplate.request*`` methods must be used.

 .. includecode:: code/docs/camel/Producers.scala#RequestProducerTemplate